rocmarchive/hcBLAS/README.md

    * git clone https://bitbucket.org/multicoreware/cppamp-driver-ng.git src

-   * git checkout gmac-exp-cache-kernel (gmac-exp-cache-kernel branch is tailor made for torch7 use case) (note that you can also use git checkout origin/gmac-exp-cache-kernel)
+   * git checkout torch-specific (torch-specific branch is tailor made for torch7 use case) (note that you can also use git checkout origin/torch-specific)

 Create a build directory and configure using CMake.

-  *  mkdir mcw_cppamp/gmac_exp_build_cache
+  *  mkdir mcw_cppamp/build

-  * cd mcw_cppamp/gmac_exp_build_cache
+  * cd mcw_cppamp/build

-  * cmake ../src -DCMAKE_BUILD_TYPE=Release (The gmac-exp-cache-kernel branch expects the AMDAPP SDK in the path /opt/AMDAPP)
+  * cmake ../src -DCMAKE_BUILD_TYPE=Release (The torch-specific branch expects the AMDAPP SDK in the path /opt/AMDAPP)

 Build the whole system.
 This will build clang and other libraries that require one time build.